205 Civic Center Drive

 The GKIDS Readiness Check is designed to be developmentally appropriate, reflecting research-based best practices for young learners, and will provide information that allows kindergarten teachers to individualize student instruction.

 The Georgia Milestones Assessment System is a comprehensive assessment program spanning grades 3 through high school.
 It is designed to provide information about how well students are mastering the state-adopted content standards in the core content areas of language arts, mathematics, science, and social studies.

-High school students will take an end-of-course (EOC) assessment for each of the eight courses designated by the State Board of Education:
+High school students will take an end-of-course (EOC) assessment for each of the four courses designated by the State Board of Education:

 Features of the Georgia Milestone Assessment System include:

-- open-ended (constructed-response) items in language arts and mathematics (all grades and courses)
+- Open-ended (constructed response) items in English language arts in all grades and courses,

-- a writing component (in response to passages read by students) at every grade level and course within the language arts assessment
+- A writing component (in response to passages read by students) at every grade level and course within the English language arts assessment,

 Georgia Milestones End-of-Course (EOC) Testing Out